StevieG47/Eclipse-boilerplate/readme.md

 Like with running, this can also be done from the tool bar by hitting the small arrow next to the bug shaped Debug button and selecting the binary.

 Breakpoints can be set by double clicking on the wanted line when viewing the source code, and will be seen with a blue marker when it has been set.
-The toolbar can be used to resume the debug, terminate, and disconnect.
+The toolbar can be used to resume the debug, terminate, and disconnect while debugging.
+To close the Debug perspective, go to Window --> Perspective -> Close Perspective.